KaoushikMurugan/ecs-171-sort-pizza-images-project/README.md

 We made a pizza identifier because we wanted to gain more experience using a neural network and other machine learning methods, like an SVM.
 We thought this would be a fun way to implement what we learned in class into a project.
 When we were discussing this project, we first had to decide what kind of data we wanted to work with.
 We were able to find a ‘pizza and not pizza’ dataset on Kaggle, which we used in our project.

+The first model was about recreating the neural net from hw 3.
+It wasn’t until that homework was finished that we could begin testing, and everyone was on the same page.
+The model successfully ran, with 70ish accuracy.
+The requirements of the project were met, but we got curious about integrating additional learning methods.
+The only method to stand out was SVM, due to the high density and dimensional complexity.

 For this reason, our second model was to include an SVM classification model and add it into the neural network as an attribute.
 However, the SVM could not be imputed with the rest of the image, because of how keras input layers work, and convolution.
 If the SVM was added as a pixel, or was added as a separate dimension, then the convolution layer of the NN wouldn't work.
 Sidestepping the issue,  Categorical Naive Bayesian was used to aggregate the NN and SVM outputs.
 The rounded logistic regression output of the Neural net was imputed as attribute x1, and SVM was imputed as x2.
 The two model predictions are independent, since their classification methods are completely different.
 Therefore, the images could be classified using Naive Bayes.
 In essence, the second model said this,  “The prediction If Neural Net says this, and SVM says this, is it pizza?”
 Our model did work, but was so expensive to run, 20 images was the max to train, and 10 to test the model.
 This reduced confidence in the classification report.

 Our third model input the SVM values later into the NN.
 It was much more computationally intensive, but worked.
 The SVM had to be fitted and predicted first, then after the convolution and flattening steps was concatenated to the image data as an attribute, before logistic regression.
 We have seen between 65% and 72% accuracy.
 Overall broader impact is that we made model predictions using multiple machine learning methods, in a non-sequential, or sequential manner.
 We went above and beyond the requirements of the project, but also learned how to take a theory, build a conceptual data processing pipeline, then develop different species of that pipeline.